GTworx/GTDocs/Linux/useradd.md

-To add a user in SUSE Linux, you can use the `useradd` command in the terminal.
+## To add a user in SUSE Linux
+you can use the `useradd` command in the terminal.
 Here's how you can do it:

 1. Open a terminal window.
 You can typically find the terminal application in your SUSE Linux desktop environment's application menu or by pressing `Ctrl+Alt+T` as a keyboard shortcut.